sybrenjansen/mpire/docs/usage/worker_pool.rst

 .. warning::

-    The results queue should be drained first before joining the workers, otherwise you can get a deadlock.
+    In the manual approach, the results queue should be drained first before joining the workers, otherwise you can get a deadlock.
 If you want to join either way, use :meth:`mpire.WorkerPool.terminate`.
 For more information, see the warnings in the Python docs here_.

 .. _here: https://docs.python.org/3/library/multiprocessing.html#pipes-and-queues